Nutrition Counseling

 Common lipids include:

-Many people develop unhealthy levels of certain lipids due to their genetic profile or lifestyle factors, or as a result of other health conditions.
+Many people develop unhealthy levels of certain lipids due to genetics, lifestyle choices or as a result of other health conditions.
 You are more likely to have a lipid disorder if you have the following risk factors:

 By keeping your lipid disorder under control, you may be able to lower your risk of heart attack, stroke and other complications.

 IU Health specialists work with you and your primary care provider to identify the cause of your lipid disorder and treat even the most challenging and complex cases.
-If your lipid disorder has a strong inherited component, has failed to respond to medicines or has other complicating factors, your cholesterol and triglyceride levels can be moved into safer ranges.
+It’s possible to move your lipid levels into safer ranges, even if your condition has genetic components or if it fails to respond to medications or has other complicating factors.

-A variety of medicines can reduce your LDL (“bad”) cholesterol and triglycerides, and some also raise your HDL (“good”) cholesterol.
-You may need to take two or more medicines to treat your lipid disorder.
-Options include:
+A variety of medicines can reduce your LDL (“bad”) cholesterol and triglycerides.
+Oftentimes, a combination of therapies is a safe and effective way to bring lipids into desirable ranges.
+You may need to take two or more medicines to treat your lipid disorder, such as:

 IU Health specialists work with you and your primary care provider to identify the cause of your lipid disorder and treat even the most challenging and complex cases.
-If your lipid disorder has a strong inherited component, has failed to respond to medicines or has other complicating factors, your cholesterol and triglyceride levels can be moved into safer ranges.
+It’s possible to move your lipid levels into safer ranges, even if your condition has genetic components or if it fails to respond to medications or has other complicating factors.

-A variety of medicines can reduce your LDL (“bad”) cholesterol and triglycerides, and some also raise your HDL (“good”) cholesterol.
-You may need to take two or more medicines to treat your lipid disorder.
-Options include:
+A variety of medicines can reduce your LDL (“bad”) cholesterol and triglycerides.
+Oftentimes, a combination of therapies is a safe and effective way to bring lipids into desirable ranges.
+You may need to take two or more medicines to treat your lipid disorder, such as: